 ARTICLE III

-DIRECTORS
+: DIRECTORS

 Section 3.1.
 Directors in Lieu of Members.
 This corporation shall not have members as such but, in lieu thereof, shall have only a self-perpetuating board of directors.

 Section 3.2 Powers.
 All corporate powers shall be exercised by or under the authority of, and the affairs of this corporation shall be managed under the direction of, the board of directors of this corporation.
 The board of directors shall have and is vested with all and unlimited powers and authorities, except as it may be expressly limited by law, the articles of incorporation or these bylaws, to supervise, control, direct and manage the property, affairs and activities of this corporation, to determine the policies of this corporation, to do or cause to be done any and all lawful things for and on behalf of this corporation, to exercise or cause to be exercised any or all of its powers, privileges or franchises, and to seek the effectuation of its objects and purposes; provided, however, that